 - Arrange these in advance wherever possible.

-- Check your company travel policy to see what it says about personnel all traveling on the same flight (e.g. you wouldn’t want your full board of directors on the same plane).
+- Check your company travel policy to see what it says about personnel all travelling on the same flight (e.g. you wouldn’t want your full board of directors on the same plane).

-- Ensure you have at least six months remaining on your passport.
-Some countries won’t allow you to travel into their country without that and obviously it can be a very long flight back home if you make that mistake.
+- It is essential you have at least six months remaining on your passport pre-departure.
+Some countries won’t allow you to travel into their country without that and obviously, it can be a very long flight back home if you make that mistake.

 - Check your company policy for hotel recommendations or criteria for hotels

 - Check the location of your proposed hotel from a security or risk perspective. e.g. choosing a hotel close to your meeting locations may also put you in a red-light district.

 - Scope out the security levels of your proposed hotel (lower cost hotels typically have lower security.
 Look in the Trip Advisor comments sections for comments from visitors about security in general.